 - Cabinet Information.

 - Legal Professional Privilege.

-Inquiries in relation to the administration of the GIPA Act by FACS should be referred to individual divisions as outlined below:
+Enquiries in relation to the administration of the Government Information (Public Access) Act 2009 by FACS should be referred to individual divisions as outlined below:

 Information and Privacy Commission NSW

 The role of the Information Commissioner is to raise public awareness of the right to information laws and provide assistance, information, support and advice to government departments and the public.